-If you’ve yet to experience the white sand beaches of the Florida panhandle, you’re missing out.
+If you’ve yet to experience the white sand beaches of the Florida Panhandle, you’re missing out.
 I was never much of a beach person — East Coast beaches just didn’t seem attractive to me.
 But when I set my eyes on the white sand of Panama City Beach, everything changed.
 In fact, my wife and I moved to Florida and eventually made our way to the area because of that first visit.

-Whether you live there or are just visiting for a fun vacation, there's plenty to keep you busy.
+Whether you live here or are just visiting for a fun vacation, there’s plenty to keep you busy.
 Of course, some things cost a ridiculous amount of money.
-Nevertheless, I’ve found quite a few cheap and free things to do in Panama City Beach.
+Nevertheless, I’ve found quite a few cheap and even free things to do in Panama City Beach.
 And there are some great places to eat, too!
 As you’d guess, many of these attractions involve the great outdoors.

 The beach itself is by far the biggest attraction.
 If you aren’t staying in a beachfront hotel or condo, you can park for free at the MB Miller County Pier or the Russell Fields City Pier and take a quick walk to the beach.
 My wife and I love camping out on the sand in the shadow of a pier because you can avoid the scorching sun without an umbrella or a tent.

 If you get tired of the beach, you can visit the Conservation Park, which has no admission fee.
 While it isn’t the beach, it does offer 24 miles of trails and more than a mile of boardwalk.
 The park can be a bit insect-ridden during the summer, so be sure to bring bug spray.